SyncholisticMG/gh/chapter2/workspace.md

-THE FEMALE CYCLE: AN EXAMPLE OF MANIPULATION &  ENTANGLEMENT THROUGH ‘SPOOKY DISTANCE’ Technically, there is a 3rd eye in the heart too which is often activated through child birth.
+THE FEMALE CYCLE: AN EXAMPLE OF MANIPULATION &  ENTANGLEMENT THROUGH ‘SPOOKY DISTANCE’ Technically,
+There's a 3rd eye in the heart too which is often activated through child birth.
 Men have to create much more consciously than women who are going through that physiological change during pregnancy and childbirth assisting in the creation of that heart spaced 3rd eye.
-It is fair to say that the menstruation cycle is a way for the rods and cones to align with the 3rd eye plus the ones in the heart, rectum or clitoris, all extensions of the 3rd eye.
+It's fair to say that the menstruation cycle is a way for the rods and cones to align with the 3rd eye plus the ones in the heart, rectum or clitoris, all extensions of the 3rd eye.
 A man’s 3rd eye can travel to the tip of the penis and connect into the womb portal from there.